oscarpedrero/BloodyBoss/README.md

 - ✨ **NEW**: Advanced admin commands (despawn, pause, resume, debug, etc.)
 - ✨ **NEW**: Teleportation system with configurable permissions
 - ✨ **NEW**: Multi-language support for all messages
+- ✨ **NEW**: Castle territory detection - prevents boss spawns inside player castles
+- ✨ **NEW**: Automatic spawn position relocation - finds valid positions within 100 units if original is in castle
+- ✨ **NEW**: Independent timer system - bosses spawn on schedule regardless of player connection status
 - 🔧 **IMPROVED**: Timer system performance with numeric comparisons
 - 🔧 **IMPROVED**: Error handling and logging throughout
+- 🔧 **IMPROVED**: Silent despawn command - no more spam messages when admins manually despawn bosses
 - 🔧 **UPDATED**: Dependencies to latest versions (BepInEx 1.733.2, VCF 0.10.4)

 ### `2.0.0` - Oakveil Compatibility Update